-You can set a delay, fade in and fade out time independently for every cue.
+When programming a cue, you can set a delay, fade in and fade out time for each attribute of each fixture, or globally for the cue.
 Shapes in the cue will also be affected, depending on the fade mode.

 You can delay the fade times between fixtures in a cue so that the cue is applied sequentially to each fixture.
 This is called Fixture Overlap and can create some amazing "peel off" or "roll" type effects with no programming at all.